The SRC International exists to represent, advocate for and serve the needs and interest of all international students at UNSW.

 The Women's Collective is a great social way of getting involved in your SRC and increasing representation of women in our student organisations.
 We run a range of events; from social events to working with the university to make UNSW a safer space for women.

 Come along to our weekly meetings!
-Our meetings are autonomous and run Monday 3 - 4pm and all women-identifying students are welcome.
-Here we plan campaigns and activities to raise awareness about gender issues that affect women disproportionately.
+Our meetings are autonomous and run Monday 12-1pm and all students with lived experience as a woman are welcome.
+Here we plan campaigns and activities to raise awareness about gendered issues that affect women disproportionately.

-You can also stay updated by emailing Lizzie Butterworth, the Women's Officer at firstname.lastname@example.org and asking to be added to the Women's Collective group on Facebook and be sure to like our page for more updates!
+You can also stay updated by emailing Angela Griffin, the 2018 Women's Officer, at email@example.com and asking to be added to the Women's Collective group on Facebook and be sure to like our page for more updates!

 The Indigenous Collective and the Indigenous Society campaign for and promote the interests of Indigenous students in the university, the government and the wider community.